 What I do, briefly

-I am a field-proven motivator, professional speaker, keynote presenter, meeting and workshop facilitator, adjunct professor, with 30 years of industry, training and development experience since the 1980s.
+I am a field-proven motivator, professional speaker, keynote presenter, meeting and workshop facilitator, adjunct professor, with more than 30 years of industry, training and development experience since the 1980s.

 I have consulted and presented throughout Asia Pacific and worldwide, for audience groups from a few to thousands.
 My sessions are known to be thought-provoking, with deep industry and technology experience and case stories, as well as good humor and captivating analogies, anecdotes, stories, and historical perspectives.
 I am a raconteur.